Doctors Note Logo

 How to Stop Tossing and Turning: Your Next Step

-Small, targeted changes in sleep hygiene, stress management, daytime habits, and low-risk sleep aids can help you calm your mind and body so you fall asleep faster and stay asleep longer.
-If these steps don’t bring relief after several weeks, professional options such as cognitive behavioral therapy for insomnia or short-term prescription medications may be your next step.
+How to fall asleep faster and sleep better: Improving sleep hygiene, managing stress, adjusting daytime habits, and using low-risk sleep aids can help calm your mind and body so you fall asleep faster and stay asleep longer.
+If these steps don't bring relief within several weeks, professional options like cognitive behavioral therapy for insomnia (CBT-I) or short-term prescription medications may be appropriate next steps.

 answer background